TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 ### Margaret
 - Did research on Heroku and began trying it out as an option for establishing data storage and communication between frontend and backend
 ### Bowen
+- Automatically generating data files for front end for piece selection.
+- Database server is working on local network.
 ### Chris
 - Made the puzzle progress position adapt to screen size
     - It seems that there is a cutoff to horizontal screen size where the puzzle progress position is no longer centered.
 This should not be a problem since the intended user is one who has a standard computer screen.